MohammadAliiiii/prototype-pre-phase-A/README.md

 ## 📝 Summary (in Simple Words)

-> Your PhoneSat is like a mini space satellite you can hold in your hand.
+> This PhoneSat is like a mini space satellite you can hold in your hand.
 It checks things like temperature, sunlight, and how tilted it is.
 It shows that info on a screen, warns with lights and sound if something is wrong, and lets you switch views with a button—just like a real satellite that keeps itself safe and sends info back to Earth.

 ---